The IDS-2 has been standardized on children and adolescents aged 5:0 to 20:11 years in:

 Development is in progress in the United States, Czech, Danish, Finnish, French, Norwegian, Portuguese, Spanish, and Swedish.

-Norms for the IDS-2 in every language use the state-of-the-art psychometric technique known as “continuous norming” via the online Hogrefe Testsystem (HTS).
-Scoring is free of charge (pricing is included with the printed test protocol).
+Norms for the IDS-2 in every language were calculated using the state-of-the-art psychometric technique known as “continuous norming” and are supplied via the online Hogrefe Testsystem (HTS).
+Scoring for the IDS-2 is free of charge (pricing is included with the purchase of printed test protocols).

-Continuous Norming allows for more precise calculations.
+Continuous Norming allows for more precise calculations, and therefore are considered more appropriate for interpretation, particularly at the younger ages.
 The IDS-2 provides standardization data at one-month intervals, making printed booklets impossibly large.
-However, Hogrefe's innovative NormViewer technology in HTS provides access to the calculated tables with just a few clicks.
+Therefore, Hogrefe created the innovative NormViewer technology to provide access to the calculated tables, if desired, with just a few clicks inside of HTS.

 Learn more about the Continuous Norming process.